sudarshan87-wab/documentation/content/applications/essentials/export_import_data.rst

 the original unique identifier.
 This record can also be found using its name.

 .. warning::
-   It should be noted that there will be a conflict if two or more records have the same name.
+   It should be noted that conflicts occur if two or more records have the same External ID.

-The :guilabel:`External ID` (ID) can also be used to update the original import, if modified data needs to be re-imported later, therefore, it is a good practice to specify it whenever possible.

 Field missing to map column
 ---------------------------